 1. Strength Is Relative

-The relative strength index (RSI) is a measure of how overbought (or oversold) a stock is at a certain point.
-Don't worry about all the complexity or details, the relative strength index will be calculated for you through any standard charting service (so it is not necessary for you to do all the math to work out the final number)!
+The relative strength index (RSI) is a measure of how overbought (or oversold) stock is at a certain point.
+Don't worry about all the complexity or details.
+The relative strength index will be calculated for you through any standard charting service.

-By taking the most recent 14 trading days, then dividing the average gains for the stock on "up" days, by the average loss on "down" days, you should have a value between 0 and 100.
-Typical interpretation is that any stock with a current RSI of less than 30 is "oversold," while any value above 70 means the shares are "overbought."
+Take the most recent 14 trading days; then, divide the average gains for the stock on "up" days by the average loss on "down" days.
+You should get a value between 0 and 100.
+Typical interpretation is that any stock with a current RSI of less than 30 is "oversold."
+Any value above 70 means the shares are "overbought."

-As a momentum indicator, the theory is that overbought stocks are being pushed to very high levels, and thus may be due to drop back down as the typical buying patterns normalize.
+As a momentum indicator, the theory is that overbought stocks are being pushed to very high levels; thus, they may be due to drop back down as the typical buying patterns normalize.
 In the case of oversold stocks, the RSI is suggesting that the shares are most likely to rise in the coming days.

-While no technical analysis indicator should ever be relied upon exclusively, the relative strength index can often provide insights into the next direction of the share price with greater accuracy than almost all other signals.
-In addition, by combining the RSI with other technical signals, it can help add additional clarity (and therefore accuracy) to your investment decisions.
+No technical analysis indicator should ever be relied upon exclusively.
+But the relative strength index can often provide insights into the next direction of the share price with greater accuracy than almost all other signals.
+Combining the RSI with other technical signals can help add additional clarity to your investment decisions.

 Consider a stock you own which you are thinking about selling.
 If the relative strength index is at 85, then it may be a good time to unload the shares.
-If the RSI value is coming in at a low 25, then maybe you would consider holding a while longer, since the shares will most likely increase from their current levels.
+If the RSI value is coming in at a low 25, then maybe you would consider holding a while longer.
+This is because the shares will most likely increase from their current levels.

 You have almost certainly heard of averaging down.
 If not, the concept simply refers to buying more shares of a stock you purchased previously, and which have declined in value.

-So, for example, you bought your favorite penny stock at $2.45... but then the shares slumped towards $1.70.
+For instance, let's say you bought your favorite penny stock at $2.45.
+Then, the shares slumped to $1.70.
 If you buy more of the same stock at this new lower price, your average price paid per share would be much lower.

-In our example, you would have acquired part of your holdings at the higher price, then more at the lower price as well.
-The average price you have paid would fall somewhere in between the two levels, depending on how many you purchased at each price point.
+In our example, you would have acquired part of your holdings at a higher price, then more at the lower price as well.
+The average price you have paid would fall somewhere in between the two levels.
+It depends on how many you purchased at each price point.

-While a very common practice among less-experienced investors, especially those who have, until this point, picked a "losing investment," it is a very ineffective one.
+This is common practice among less-experienced investors, but it is a very ineffective one.
 Unfortunately, in most cases, it is just a way of throwing good money after bad as the shares most often continue their downward slide.

 By averaging up, the individual has invested more into what, so far, has been working.
-They made the right call in the first place, and by putting even more funds into the winning stock, history and math both suggest that it will be a winning approach.
+They made the right call in the first place.
+By putting even more funds into the winning stock, history and math both suggest that it will be a winning approach.

 3. Stomp Out Downside Moves

-By using stop loss limits, you can protect yourself from any significant downside moves.
-This simply involves having a "trigger price" slightly below the price at which you first bought the shares, and then selling immediately if the investment drops to that level for ANY reason.
+It is always a good idea to limit your downside risk and exposure.
+This is especially true with volatile and speculative shares, The great news is that this can be easy to do; by using stop-loss limits, you can protect yourself from any significant downside moves.
+This simply involves having a "trigger price" slightly below the price at which you first bought the shares.
+Then, you sell immediately if the investment drops to that level for any reason.

-For example, you purchase the stock at $4.50.
-Then, you could set a stop loss, or trigger price, at $4.20.
-Then, if the shares drop to that level at any point, you instantly sell the investment, no questions asked.
+For instance, you buy the stock at $4.50.
+Then, you could set a stop-loss, or trigger price, at $4.20.
+Then, if the shares drop to that level at any point, you instantly sell the investment.
+No questions asked.

-Setting a good stop loss trigger price can be difficult in some cases, and each specific stock and situation will call for unique details.
-Depending on the volatility of the underlying shares, in some cases, it may work and be appropriate to place your trigger price just 3 percent below your original purchase, while in other situations you would be better served to aim even lower, such as 20 percent beneath your original buy level.
+Setting a good stop loss trigger price can be difficult in some cases.
+Each specific stock and situation will call for unique details.
+Depending on the volatility of the underlying shares, in some cases, it may work and be appropriate to place your trigger price just 3% below your original purchase.
+In other situations, you would be better served to aim even lower, such as 20% beneath your original buy level.

 That is what makes it so important to set effective trigger prices.
-Always remember that every stock has it's own natural volatility, and if you set your stop loss price too close to the current price, then the natural moves of the shares can take out your investment.
+Always remember that every stock has its own natural volatility.
+If you set your stop-loss price too close to the current price, then the natural moves of the shares can take out your investment.

-What might make more sense in the example above, would be to choose a trigger price which is at least 10 percent below your purchase, or maybe even 15 percent or even more.
+What might make more sense in the example above would be to choose a trigger price which is at least 10% below your purchase.
+Maybe even 15% or even more.
 You will still be protected from significant downside and will be much less likely to get stopped out.

-The ONLY way you get stopped out is if the investment drops through that support level (which is typically less likely than if there was no support level at all).
-This increases the odds of the shares maintaining their current level (or better) while decreasing the chances of the shares falling (and thus triggering your stop price).
+The only way you get stopped out is if the investment drops through that support level.
+This is typically less likely than if there was no support level at all.
+This increases the odds of the shares maintaining their current level or better.
+And it decreases the chances of the shares falling (and thus triggering your stop price).

 4. Sneaky Insights

-Drop by the head office (or warehouse or factory) of the company you are interested to invest in.
-Do this unannounced (very important), during business hours (also very important).
-Here are only some of the major things you will learn:
+Drop by the head office (or warehouse or factory) of the company you are interested in investing in.
+Do this unannounced, during business hours.
+Both of these are very important.
+Here are some of the major things you will learn:

-While you are there, ask some employees questions, see if you can try out the products, even take pictures (which they almost certainly will try to prevent you from doing).
-Just don't get in their way, bother them, or overstay your welcome.
+While you are there, ask some employees questions, see if you can try out the products, even take pictures.
+(Although they will likely say no.) Just don't get in their way, bother them, or overstay your welcome.

-Typically, you will walk away with dozens of subtle insights, which you would NEVER have been able to ascertain from their web page, online chat rooms, by reading their financial statements, or even through an over-the-phone conversation.
-From all of that, will grow absolutely stellar clarity, and thus very profitable trading decisions.
+Typically, you will walk away with dozens of subtle insights.
+These are things you would likely never have been able to find out from their web page, app, financial statements, or an over-the-phone conversation.
+From all of that, you will gain clarity and likely some profitable trading decisions, too.

 Typically, when you speak with a company about their product, they will cast the item in the best light.
 They may rattle off lists of how great their service or widget is while avoiding any of the negatives.

-By using these six little-known strategies, you may be able to give your investing results a major boost.
+By using these five little-known strategies, you may be able to give your investing results a major boost.
 Each of these tactics is effective and have withstood the test of time.